xanderdeseyn/hardhat-watcher/README.md

 }
 ```

-Run with `npx hardhat watch ci` to clean, compile and test on every file change.
+Run `npx hardhat watch ci` to clean, compile and test on every file change, or run `npx hardhat watch compilation` to compile.

 ### Positional arguments